py-why/dowhy/docs/source/user_guide/causal_tasks/root_causing_and_explaining/distribution_change.rst

 - :doc:`../../../example_notebooks/gcm_rca_microservice_architecture`
 - :doc:`../../../example_notebooks/gcm_online_shop`
 - :doc:`../../../example_notebooks/gcm_supply_chain_dist_change`
+- :doc:`../../../example_notebooks/gcm_cps2015_dist_change_robust.ipynb`

 Understanding the method
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The idea behind this method is to *systematically* replace the causal mechanism learned based on the old dataset with the mechanism learned based on the new dataset.
+The idea behind these methods is to *systematically* replace the causal mechanism learned based on the old dataset with the mechanism learned based on the new dataset.
 After each replacement, new samples are generated for the target node, where the data generation process is a mixture of old and new mechanisms.
 Our goal is to identify the mechanisms that have changed, which would lead to a different marginal distribution of the target, while unchanged mechanisms would result